msionut28/pantryChef_frontend/README.md

 + Newsletter subscription where a user can pick how often should it recieve an email from **PantryChef** with a random recipe: **Daily, Weekly or Monthly**.

-+ Multilingual recipe generator: based on the language used when typing in the ingredients, the output will match the language.
++ Create recipes in different languages: The output language matches the one you use when typing in the ingredients.